 The GUI (Graphical User Interface) of the CORE is very easy to understand.
 Like GNS3, it has some buttons to start and stop the supported host.

 So, if you are looking to design a network within a box, CORE is the best emulator.
 It can also be integrated with an external network, so you can enhance your learning.

-CORE demo can be check from here.
+The CORE demo can be checked from here.

 In this article, we discussed top network simulation tools for Computer Networking.
 These tools help you to clear initial certifications like CCNA.
 Once you have good command in networking, you might integrate these tools with other virtualization technologies like VMWare Workstation or Virtual Box.
-Most of the tools support the integration of the Firewalls, like i.e. pfSense, Palo Alto, FortiGate, etc. If you haven’t tried it yet, I recommend you go ahead and try them out.
-In case if you have any challenges, you can comment in the comment section.
+Most of the tools support the integration of the Firewalls, i.e. pfSense, Palo Alto, FortiGate, etc. If you haven’t tried it yet, I recommend you go ahead and try them out.
+In case you have any challenges, you can comment in the comment section.